droman892/onsen-react-pages/README.md

 ![Onsen React Pages](https://user-images.githubusercontent.com/25372739/131240628-0a8c0378-5876-4c22-b2ff-4c42741b08df.JPG)

-<p align="center"> This is a form application [primarily] for mobile applications, using the [Onsen UI API](https://onsen.io/).</p>
+<p align="center"> This is a form application [primarily] for mobile applications, using the </p> [Onsen UI API](https://onsen.io/).

 <p align="center"> :older_woman: :iphone: :dollar: :memo: :house_with_garden: :car: :older_man: </p>

 ## Description

-<p align="center"> This React form application was built  </p>
+<p align="center"> This React form application was built mobile-first with the Onsen UI API for smooth compatibility across both Android and iOS devices. </p>

 <p align="center"> Users are able to interact with the controlled form features (i.e., input, checkbox, radio, select-dropdown, and button) on `Page1.js` with solely function components.
-State is managed entirely in `App.js` with useState() hooks.  .
-When the user clicks the "Review" link describing the button, React Router navigates the view to `Page2.js`, where the changed state of the form components is displayed    </p>
+The bulk of state is managed in `App.js` with useState() hooks.
+When the user clicks the "Review" link describing the button, React Router navigates the view to `Page2.js`, where the changed state of the form components is displayed.
+Changes to the state of the form are outputted on the console upon entering the display page.</p>

-<p align="center"> Regarding UX, users enjoy...</p>
+<p align="center"> Regarding UX, users enjoy specially selected fonts (i.e, Montserrat, Roboto Slab, Roboto) through the Google Fonts API.
+The colors were curated to give users the feeling of trust and security when submitting their information.
+To complete the form submission process, upon clicking the "Submit" button, a toast feature appears, showing, "Thanks for your submission!"</p>

 ## Preview